Simon-Dirks/mirador-performance/README.md

 ## Findings so far:

 1. Performance issues do not seem to be Angular-related, noticed the same in a vanilla JS project.
+2. Performance issues do not seem to be related to the JS logic of the mirador-textoverlay plugin.
+When I stop rendering the SVG parent container (`display: none`), the performance issues disappear.
+I'd say the issues are thus related to the rapid transform updates of the text overlay svg containers.